 Snails move using a muscular "foot" that glides on a layer of mucus, leaving behind a shiny, silvery trail.
 These trails are unsightly, especially when there are lots of them in your garden.

 Snails feed on decaying organic matter and living plant tissue.
 That means they have an important role in nature when it comes to breaking down dead plants, but snails don't need your plants to be rotting to eat them.
-Also, snails reproduce rapidly, laying clusters of round, white eggs in moist soil.
+Their shell also lets them survive dry spells and winter by sealing themselves away, often clustered together in a sheltered spot.
+And snails reproduce rapidly, laying clusters of round, white eggs in moist soil.
 In warm, damp conditions, a single snail can lay hundreds of eggs per year, quickly turning a small problem into a major infestation.

 What Damage do Snails do?